Fandom (website): Editorial interference

-In 2023, Fandom introduced AI Generated Content in the form of “Quick Answers” to different wikis, such content consisted of grammatical mistakes as well as factual errors and was subsequently removed after public backlash by editors and users.
-In an article published by Game Developer, the editorial team behind the Hollow Knight Wiki explained that one of the reasons they chose to migrate their content was due to Fandom's attempts to introduce generative AI into their articles, causing them to contain misinformation with the aim of increasing revenue, as well as concerns that the company is opting to use Generative AI to replace human writers and artists.
+In 2023, Fandom introduced AI-generated content in the form of "Quick Answers" to different wikis.
+This content consisted of grammatical mistakes as well as factual errors and was subsequently removed after public backlash by editors and users.
+In an article published by Game Developer, the editorial team behind the Hollow Knight Wiki explained that one of the reasons they chose to migrate their content was due to Fandom's attempts to introduce generative AI into their articles, causing them to contain misinformation with the aim of increasing revenue, as well as concerns that the company is opting to use generative AI to replace human writers and artists.
+In the same year, Polygon released a report on how large video game communities were increasingly leaving for-profit platforms such as Fandom and Fextralife, the latter owned by Valnet.
+Citing examples such as the creation of the Nintendo Independent Wiki Alliance (NIWA) in 2010, which was created specifically to avoid corporate control within its databases, as well as the creation of an independent wiki for Baldur's Gate 3, which cited a certain distrust of Fandom's monetization and how it was using SEO optimization to crush the competition.